someengineering/resoto.com/docs/getting-started/install-resoto/aws.md

 ![CF Quick Create form](./img/quick-setup-form.png)

-Here you can configure the stack name, number, and types of nodes for the nodes for Resoto EKS cluster, and the version of resoto to install.
+Here you can configure the stack name, number, and types of nodes for the nodes for Resoto EKS cluster, and the version of Resoto to install.

 :::note